This lesson is part of a series of lessons for the quantitative reasoning section of the GRE revised General Test. In this lesson, we will learn about

 Take note that

-The following video shows how to work with zero and negative exponents.
+How to work with zero and negative exponents?

 A square root of a nonnegative number n is a number r such that r2 = n.